-TRS's Mission Statement indicates that among its key duties is provision of benefits to its Members.
-In order to do so the System must accumulate and maintain the liquid financial reserves necessary to fulfill this obligation.
+TRS's Mission Statement indicates that we deliver expert pension service to Illinois public educators as they earn their promised retirement security.
+In order to provide benefits to its members, the System must accumulate and maintain the liquid financial reserves necessary to fulfill this obligation.